vincent5753/YT_Notify_TG_Bot/README.md

 For adding the channel, you can use both channel id or channel name.

 Adding channel using channel id
-(the id should looks like this -> "UCpmx8TiMv9yR1ncyldGyyVA")
+(the id should looks something like this -> "UCpmx8TiMv9yR1ncyldGyyVA")
 ```
 ./yt.sh add_newch_from_name $channelid
 ```